springmeyer/mapnik-on-lambda/README.md

 ### Creating lambda function

-Next we need to create a lambda function that uses a VPC config that gives access to your database.
+Next we are ready to create a lambda function that references the image URI.
+Since we are pulling data from RDS the lambda function will need to declare a VPC config that gives access to your database.

 To do this you will need to know the VPC subnet and security group details as well as the role the lambda will run under.